department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/testing-storage-areas.md

 You may be able to get disability benefits if you meet both of the requirements listed below.

 **Both of these must be true:**
-- You have 1 or more illnesses believed to be caused by Agent Orange, **and**
+- You have one or more illnesses believed to be caused by Agent Orange, **and**
 - You were part of testing or storing Agent Orange during your military service

 [See a list of Agent Orange‒related illnesses](/disability/eligibility/hazardous-materials-exposure/agent-orange/related-diseases/).